Interactions: Information sources

 The University of Liverpool run four valuable websites for interactions in therapeutic areas where regimens can be complex.
 They let you enter all the medicines involved and check for interactions:

 The subscription sources Martindale, AHFS Drug Information, or Micromedex can be useful additional resources for interaction enquiries.
 Lexicomp has a useful section in its drug monographs called 'Metabolism/Transport effects' that includes details of whether a drug is a substrate, inhibitor or inducer of a CYP450 isoenzyme(s).
+Indiana University also runs a website that has helpful information on whether a drug affects or is affected by CYP450 enzymes.

 If your enquiry involves an alternative medicine, then you may need to refer to some of the sources listed in that tutorial to help you.